theskyvalker/pixel-banners-writeup/community.md

 ## Public (based on availability): 30th March 2024, 12pm UTC and onwards

-Each phase will have 24 hours to mint.
+Each phase will have at least 24 hours to mint.
 We want you to take your time with the interactivity of Pixel Banners!

+Once the public mint opens, all whitelist tiers can stil continue to claim their whitelist mints till supply runs out.